huggingface/transformers/docs/source/model_doc/character_bert.rst

 Tips:

+- CharacterBert is a token-level model that considers each token as a sequence of characters.
+Therefore, the input shape is (batch dimension, tokens dimension, characters dimension) instead of (batch dimension, tokens dimension).
+- Because the model looks at the characters of each input token, it can be more robust to noise/misspellings than BERT.
+- Because CharacterBert does not rely on a vocabulary of wordpieces, the same model can be seamlessly re-used in different domains or languages (But keep in mind that it was pre-trained on English texts).
-If you are working in the medical domain, use the medical version of CharacterBERT.
+- If you are working in the medical domain, make sure you use the version of CharacterBERT that is pre-trained on medical corpora.

 CharacterBertConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~